TusharShitre/TusharShitre/README.md

 - 👋 Hi, I’m @TusharShitre
-- 👀 I’m interested in Java Development
+- 👀 I’m interested in Latest technologies and tech gadgets
-- 🌱 I’m currently learning Full Stack Development
 - 💞️ I’m looking to collaborate on various Technological solution development
 - 📫 How to reach me tusharshitre22@gmail.com